Private iPhone skin photo tracking

 Left forearm

-Today · Assigned to Left forearm
+Today · Left forearm

 Built for personal tracking, not diagnosis.